CS-6381/FinalProject/Messaging Systems & Message Queues/Apache ActiveMQ/README.md

 *Note: There is another project called Artemis which also goes by ActiveMQ Artemis.
 This is a different project, based off the code donated by HornetQ.
 Both Artemis and ActiveMQ use JMS, but they are diffferent code bases.
 Artemis is planned to be a successor for ActiveMQ, but that migration is still in progress.* [See details here.](https://www.redpill-linpro.com/techblog/2020/10/06/activemq-artemis-getting-started.html)

 ## Compatibility
 ActiveMQ utilizes the STOMP transport protocol, which makes it highly available to a variety of programming languages, including Python.
+Unlike other programs like Kafka and RabbitMQ, the design decisions were focused on ActiveMQ scaling out in availability and multi-tenancy as opposed to scaling up in performance.

 - [Python with ActiveMQ](https://ameyanekar.medium.com/create-an-activemq-client-using-python-c532b6f91074)
 - [JMS - Publish Subscribe Examples using ActiveMQ and Maven](https://codenotfound.com/jms-publish-subscribe-messaging-example-activemq-maven.html)